cwendorf/dsitR/README.md

 library(dsitR)
 ```

-If you do not wish a full install, the latest functions can be made available using these R commands:
+If you do not wish a full install, the latest functions can be made available using this R command:

 ``` r
 source("http://raw.githubusercontent.com/cwendorf/dsitR/main/source-dsitR.R")